JonMrowczynski/CSC213Lab5/README.md

 }
 ```

-## Part 2: Intro to Intellij's Built-in Tools
+## Part 1b: Intro to Intellij's Built-in Tools

 We could have an entire course dedicated to learning Intellij!
 We will only go
 over an **extremely** small number of its more commonly used features.
-We'll cover more throughout the semester and you'll
+We'll cover more throughout the semester and I'm sure you'll pick
-probably pick up more on your own as we go.
+up more on your own.

-Open/view the `SubDirLister` class and click on the *Run* button next to *Current File*.
+Open/View the `SubDirLister` class and click on the *Run* button next to *Current File*.
 This runs the currently selected/viewed
 Java source file. **Notice this program was compiled and run without explicitly invoking `javac` or `java`!**

 ### Q1: When the program is run, what is printed below `The subdirectories found include:`?